 Unplanned detection agents

 - Cooperation of other industries such as oil and gas, forestry, and aviation

 - Government staff

-The Forestry and Emergency Response Division uses aerial detection to deploy airplanes with aerial observers and helicopters with firefighters.
-Also called loaded patrols, these aircraft and personnel provide aerial detection during periods of increased fire danger and over known gaps in the fixed detection system.
+Agriculture, Forestry and Rural Economic Development uses aerial detection to deploy airplanes with aerial observers and helicopters with firefighters, also called loaded patrols.
+These aircrafts and personnel provide aerial detection during periods of increased fire danger and over known gaps in the fixed detection system.

-Air patrols are conducted to detect holdover lightning fires still smouldering from recent storms and/or to monitor land-clearing activities in settlement areas.
+Air patrols are conducted to detect holdover lightning fires from recent storms and/or to monitor land-clearing activities in settlement areas.
 Loaded patrols are flown during higher hazard periods to achieve prompt, effective initial attack when fire is detected.
-Aerial detection accounts for 20 per cent of the discoveries of wildfires each year.

-Lookout towers are located where visibility is favourable to detect and report fires.
-The lookouts consist of one- or two-storey alpine cabins (located on top of a mountain) or steel towers located on the highest ground throughout the boreal forest.
-Alberta has 127 lookout sites within its Forest Protection Area: these are used to detect fire starts throughout the summer.
+Lookouts are located where visibility is favourable to detect and report fires.
+The lookouts consist of one or two-storey alpine cabins (located on top of a mountain) or steel towers located on the highest ground throughout the boreal forest.
+Alberta has 120 active lookout sites within its Forest Protection Area.
+They are used to detect fire starts throughout the summer.

 Rules to follow at a lookout site

 - Lookout observers play a very important role in early fire detection.
 It is imperative that they are not distracted from doing this duty.